 The Tibetan Ephemeris, Calendar, and Almanac

 The Tibetan system of astronomy and astrology is extremely complex.
-It takes five years to study and master it at the Astro Division of the Tibetan Medical and Astro Institute in Dharamsala, India.
+It takes five years to study and master it at the Astro Division of the Tibetan Medical and Astro Institute.
 Students learn to calculate everything by hand in the traditional manner, on a wooden board covered with soot upon which one writes with a stylus.
 There is no complete ephemeris compiled in which to look up figures.
 One of the main aspects of the training is the mathematics involved in all the calculations.

 The Kalachakra system, like those of the Hindu traditions, gives formulas for determining “the five planets and five inclusive calendar features.”
 The five planets are Mercury, Venus, Mars, Jupiter, and Saturn.
 Their positions, as well as those of the sun, moon, and nodes, are calculated for the Tibetan ephemeris according to a mathematical model, as was also the case in the ancient Greek system.
 Thus, it is unlike Chinese astronomy, which derived the positions and movements of the heavenly bodies based mostly on observation.
 Chinese mathematics, when sometimes applied, is primarily algebraic.